Scott Perry (basketball)

-Scott Perry (born November 25, 1963) is an American basketball executive and former coach.
-He serves as the general manager for the New York Knicks of the National Basketball Association (NBA).
+Scott Perry (born November 25, 1963) is an American basketball executive and former coach who is the general manager for the Sacramento Kings of the National Basketball Association (NBA).
+He previously served as the general manager for the New York Knicks of the National Basketball Association (NBA) from 2017 to 2023.

+Early life

 Perry's father, Lowell Perry, was an All-American football player at the University of Michigan in 1951 and went on to play for the Pittsburgh Steelers in 1956, where he later became the first African-American assistant coach in the NFL in 1957.
 His mother was a Detroit Public Schools journalism teacher who later became an attorney.

 Playing career

 Perry was an All-Catholic and All-State basketball player at University of Detroit Jesuit High school in 1981.
 He received a scholarship to attend the University of Oregon, where he played one season.
 Perry finished his collegiate playing career at Wayne State University in 1986, where he was a team captain and an honorable mention All-Great Lakes Intercollegiate Athletic Conference performer.
 His team made it to the NCAA Division II Elite Eight.
 Perry earned a bachelor's degree in business administration.